 A stovetop applesauce that's lightly sweetened with maple and cinnamon.
 A quick applesauce recipe that's vegan, gluten-free and ready in thirty minutes.

-- 3 pounds apples
+- 3 pounds apples (any variety)

 - 3 tablespoons lemon juice